ajknowles11/CGPGame5/README.md

 Author: Andrew Knowles

 Design: This game is about placing firewood around a mountain in a third person, orthographic view.
-There's no fire yet but there's a walkmesh and custom terrain and textures for the player and mountain.
+There's a walkmesh with custom terrain and textures for the player and mountain.
+Also, we now have animated fire!

 Screen Shot: